fbpx

-When the prize-winning novel published by Polygon some ten months later in 2000 went on general sale it began to sell and proved much less predictable than the cynical press pack had expected.
-In literary terms it bowled them a ‘googly’.
+When the prize-winning novel was published by Polygon some ten months later in 2000 and went on general sale it began to sell and proved much less predictable than the cynical press pack had expected.
+In cricketing terms it bowled them a ‘googly’.
 For Tumulus was nothing less than a post-modern re-imagining of 1970s counter-culture in Dundee and the area’s Pictish past following victory over the Romans at Mons Graupius.
-After a time, reviews began to appear and while some who had clearly expected a McGonagalesque melodrama involving jute, witches and the fall of the Tay Rail Bridge, one thing they all concurred on was that the work was lively, erudite, scabrously funny and for the first time in a novel, featured dialogue in phonetic Dundonian dialect, although this bold innovation was derided by critic Hannah McGill.
-Polygon followed the novel with a second, Estuary Blue in 2001 and a third, The Mushroom Club was going through the press when Polygon was taken over, It later appeared in 2007, and a fourth, The Big J (pronounced Jye), was published by Steve Savage Publishers in 2008.
-A small collection of poetry, Dancing Underwater was published by Cateran Press in 2009.
+Reviews began to appear and while some reviewers had clearly expected a McGonagalesque melodrama involving jute, jam, witches and Oor Wullie’s part in the fall of the Tay Rail Bridge, one thing they all concurred on was that the work was lively, erudite, scabrously funny and for the first time in a novel, featured dialogue in phonetic Dundonian dialect, although this bold innovation was derided by critic Hannah McGill.
+Polygon followed the novel with a second, Estuary Blue in 2001.
+A third novel, The Mushroom Club was going through the presses when Polygon was taken over and later appeared in 2007 under the Twa Corbies imprint, while a fourth, The Big J (pronounced Jye), was published by Steve Savage Publishers in 2008.
+A modest collection of poetry, Dancing Underwater was published by Cateran Press in 2009.

-As an independent author and freelance journalist, Andrew has had to supplement his writing with paid employment, initially working in factories, hotels, bars, a psychiatric unit, building sites, bookshops and oil yards, though after meeting Frances (who later became his wife) he was accepted as a mature student at Dundee University and obtained an MA with first-class honours in English and Modern History in 1997.
-He then worked fulltime or part-time as a media and comms lecturer and as information officer in the voluntary sector before being headhunted in 2007 for a media post to politicians.
+As an independent author and freelance journalist, Andrew has supplemented his writing with various paid employments, initially working in factories, hotels, bars, a psychiatric unit, building sites, bookshops and oil yards, though after meeting Frances (who later became his wife) he was accepted as a mature student at Dundee University and obtained an MA with first-class honours in English and Modern History in 1997, also winning the Sam Selvon Prize for English.
+For nine years he worked fulltime or part-time as a media and comms lecturer and as information officer in the voluntary sector before being headhunted in 2007 for a new post of media officer for initially three, then four politicians in two parliaments.

-After leaving this post in 2017 to return to his writing fulltime, he began a series of provocative and pacy political thrillers, the Willie Morton Investigations series, under the slightly-truncated pen-name of Andrew Scott, which he thought would look better on the front jacket.
-The first two titles, Deadly Secrecy and Scotched Nation were published in February and October 2019.
-Scotched Nation is also available as an audiobook, narrated by former BBC presenter David Sillars.
-Oblivion’s Ghost launched online in June 2020 and a fourth, Sovereign Cause appeared in June 2021.
-In 2024, Deadly Secrecy was the first to be relaunched with wider bookshop distribution by Lomond Books, along with a brand-new second title in the series, Suspect Loyalties.
-These have attracted positive reviews in newspapers and online.
-Readers like the cheekiness, the irony and the subtle humour of Willie Morton who stalks the undergrowth of the Scottish independence debate.
-The urbane Morton, a rugby man and FP of George Watson’s is often in conflict with a British establishment outraged by the prospect of constitutional change.
+Leaving this busy post in 2017 to return to writing fulltime, he began a series of provocative and pacy political thrillers, the Willie Morton Investigations series, (under the slightly-truncated pen-name of Andrew Scott, which he thought would look better on the front jacket).
+The first two titles, Deadly Secrecy and Scotched Nation were published in February and October 2019, with Scotched Nation also available as an audiobook, narrated by former BBC presenter David Sillars.
+Oblivion’s Ghost was launched online in June 2020 and a fourth, Sovereign Cause appeared in June 2021.
+In 2024, Deadly Secrecy was the first to be relaunched with wider bookshop distribution by Lomond Books, along with a brand-new retrospective second title in the series, Suspect Loyalties.
+These have attracted positive reviews in newspapers and online, with ‘shout lines’ from Lesley Riddoch, Alan Riach, Billy Kay and Alastair Mabbott of The Herald.
+Readers like the insouciant cheekiness, the irony and the subtle knowing humour of the novels whose protagonist Willie Morton stalks the undergrowth of the Scottish independence debate.
+The urbane Morton, a rugby man and FP of George Watson’s is often in conflict with a British establishment that remains permanently outraged by the prospect of constitutional change in Scotland.
+Morton battles these monstrous proxies of the State and survives to tell the tale.
+So far!
 The series is available in paperback in selected bookshops and online and as Kindle eBooks and can be ordered directly from his Amazon author page: https://amzn.to/2ZTuoCV

-Andrew is the author of ten published non-fiction books including highly-regarded biographies of Alexander Trocchi (‘excellent’ Colin Wilson, Literary Review), and John Graham of Claverhouse, both of which have been reprinted.
-Several commissioned books on the history and culture of the city of Dundee have proved popular and some have been reprinted in several editions over many years.
+Andrew is also the author of ten published non-fiction books including highly-regarded biographies of Alexander Trocchi (‘excellent’ Colin Wilson, Literary Review), and John Graham of Claverhouse, both of which have been reprinted.
+Several commissioned books on the local history and culture of the city of Dundee have proved popular and, reprinted many times, these evergreen titles have been fixtures on bookshop shelves over decades.

-Andrew has had a parallel career in media, having worked as a freelance journalist (mainly writing for The Herald, Scotsman, Sunday Herald and Scotland on Sunday), with a stint as book reviewer at the Sunday Herald,.
-During his nine years in the FE sector he also worked as a creative writing tutor.
+Andrew has had a parallel career in media, having worked as a freelance journalist in the late 1980s to the mid-1990s (mainly writing for The Herald, Scotsman, Sunday Herald and Scotland on Sunday), with a stint as book reviewer at the Sunday Herald.
+During his nine years in the FE sector he worked as tutor to an evening class in creative writing.
 He presently writes a culture column for the monthly newspaper Scots Independent.

-Andrew’s main interest is, however, fiction writing.
+Andrew’s main interest is fiction writing.
 He is a member of the Society of Authors, Scottish P.E.N., the Federation of Scottish Writers and is a long-term former member of the N.U.J.

 ‘The Andrew Murray Scott Collection’ of his books, letters and manuscripts is held by University of Dundee Archives Services: